 Alliance Française de Sydney

-Today there are 819 Alliances Françaises in 137 countries, with approximately 460,000 students worldwide, from Argentina to Canada, from the furthest tip of Africa to northernmost Scandinavia and across Russia, Asia and Oceania.
-The Alliance Francaise truly spans the globe and approximately 460,000 students take classes at Alliances throughout the world.
-The Alliance Française has set the benchmark for teaching French as a foreign language.
+Today there are 819 Alliances Françaises in 137 countries, with approximately 460,000 students worldwide.
 Language teaching goes hand in hand with the Alliance’s commitment to cultural understanding and development.
-Alliance Française courses and programs creatively bring together French language and French artistic creation with a wonderfully diverse student body, proving that a language truly lives only when shared.
+Alliance Française courses and programmes creatively bring together French language and French artistic creation with a diverse student body, proving that a language truly lives only when shared.

-Each Alliance Française is an independent association regulated by local law and bound by a common purpose to the Fondation Alliance française.
-The Alliances Françaises are apolitical and nondenominational, which facilitates establishment and long term continuity in numerous countries where it might otherwise be hard to set up shop.
 Internationally, the Alliances do not play a French diplomatic role, however, they can help provide information on sourcing advice from the French embassy or consulate.
 Their strength and success is in part due to their integration into the local cultural life of the host country and their close collaboration with individuals and institutions in the cultural and educational community.
-In Australia, for over a century, passionate devotees and volunteers have worked alongside one another to establish a dynamic network of Alliances that have come to symbolise the strength of the friendship between France and Australia.